aabbtree77/premaxwell/README.md

+> Dedicated to John D. Hunter (1968 - 2012).

 ## Introduction

 _premaxwell_ is my C++11 rewrite of the [toy ray tracer][1] originally written in 2008 (Python 2) by the Garnock-Jones brothers.
 The ray tracer has no refractions.
-For more complete ray tracers an interested reader is referred to ["smallpt" related codes](https://github.com/seifeddinedridi/smallvpt), Peter Shirley's et al. Ray Tracing Weekend Series, or even Physically Based Rendering: From Theory To Implementation by Matt Pharr, Wenzel Jakob, and Greg Humphreys.

-Ray tracing is exciting because it follows nature, allowing one to produce soft shadows and caustics based on first principles, without having to introduce a different specialized GPU-reliant algorithm every time we want to model a certain phenomenon of light.
-On the other hand, we cannot bounce as many photons as nature does, and even when we can, the light effects will often be too tiny for artistic purposes.

-Real time techniques like [shadow mapping and ray marching for volumetric light](https://github.com/aabbtree77/twinpeekz2) are closer to what the old masters did, and they present a much smarter way to model light.
+For more complete ray tracers an interested reader is referred to ["smallpt" related codes](https://github.com/seifeddinedridi/smallvpt) or Peter Shirley et al. Ray Tracing Weekend Series.
+Ultimately, real time techniques like [shadow mapping and ray marching for volumetric light](https://github.com/aabbtree77/twinpeekz2) are closer to what the old masters did, and they will always be million times faster.

 This code, however, is about ray tracing.
 It serves only two purposes:

 - Presents my experiments with a minimal viable subset of C++11.
-This is subjective, I am mostly gaining some DX here.
-The code includes minimal uses of classes and polymorphism, but no compile-time gymnastics.

-- Testing C++11 with gcc -O3 against PyPy (a jitted Python).
-The C++ code is not manually optimized, uses "fat pointers", the STL and lambdas, which I thought would lead to rapid code development with decent readability and performance (not really).
+- Tests C++11 with gcc -O3 against PyPy (a jitted Python).

 ## Translation

-The Python program creates heterogeneous containers at run-time.
-In order to emulate this type of programming, I have applied the STL vector of the C++11 shared pointers to the Base class from which all the geometric primitives are derived.
-This technique is known as "late binding" which uses virtual class functions and the public inheritance-based polymorphism.

 The ray-tracing recursions have been replaced here with a two-stage process: (i) path generation, and (ii) the propagation of colors.
 See the ray tracing result below, and compare it to the incorrect one [here.](https://pyperformance.readthedocs.io/)